Farm, Ranch, and Rural Communities Federal Advisory Committee (FRRCC)

 The FRRCC is a policy-oriented committee that provides policy advice, information, and recommendations to the Administrator on a range of environmental issues and policies that are of importance to agriculture and rural communities.
 The FRRCC addresses specific topics of relevance to agriculture as identified by the Agricultural Counselor to the Administrator, and reports its policy advice and recommendations to the EPA Administrator through the Agricultural Counselor.

-The FRRCC meets approximately two (2) times a year.
-Meetings may occur approximately once every six (6) months or as needed and approved by the Designated Federal Officer (DFO).
+The FRRCC generally meets twice a year.
+Meetings may occur approximately once every six months or as needed and approved by the Designated Federal Officer (DFO).
 Meetings are generally held in Washington, DC.

 As required by the Federal Advisory Committee Act (FACA), the FRRCC holds open meetings unless the Administrator determines that a meeting or a portion of a meeting may be closed to the public in accordance with subsection c of section 552b of title 5, United States Code.
 Interested persons may attend meetings, appear before the committee as time permits, and file comments with the FRRCC.